thenriq/Iris_dataset_Fisher/README.md

 #### How to run the script analysis.py

-After have followed steps from *PRE-REQUISITES and INSTRUCTIONS*, the python interpreter can be issued from a command line on the terminal
+After having followed steps from *PRE-REQUISITES and INSTRUCTIONS*, the python interpreter can be issued from a command line on the terminal

 To open the command-line interpreter: